mushware/ruby/README.md

     environment.
 Specify `optflags=..` and `warnflags=..` as necessary to override them.

-4. Edit `include/ruby/defines.h` if you need.
+4. Edit `defines.h` if you need.
 Usually this step will not be needed.

 5. Remove comment mark(`#`) before the module names from `ext/Setup` (or add module names if not present), if you want to link modules statically.